Anujanthwal-dotcom/ToDo-app/README.md

 ![Screenshot from 2025-06-25 17-16-59](https://github.com/user-attachments/assets/bfa830e4-c0fc-4ae6-85a1-d4ea3a369488)
-# Todo - Task Management Application
+# WhatMatters - Task Management Application

 A modern task management application built with the MERN stack (MongoDB, Express.js, React, Node.js) that helps users organize their tasks and notes efficiently.